SAP-archive/contextual-ai/README.md

 ## 🚀 What else can it do?

 Contextual AI spans three pillars, or scopes, of explainability, each addressing a different stage of a machine learning solution's lifecycle.
+We provide several features and functionalities for each:

 ### Pre-training (Data)